Skip to Content

 A test of both heart and stomach, the challenge first presented itself to me via TikTok at the beginning of the summer.

 The 9-9-9 has been around since at least 2004, per this ancient ESPN article, long before the introduction of the pitch clock, an invention that exists in direct conflict with the heart of these trials.
-With videos garnering thousands of views on YouTube and Tiktok (sometimes even millions), the 9-9-9 couldn’t help but grab the attention of journalists with a pension for gorging on grilled meats and grainy brews.
+With videos garnering thousands of views on YouTube and Tiktok (sometimes even millions), the 9-9-9 couldn’t help but grab the attention of journalists with a penchant for gorging on grilled meats and grainy brews.
 Bleacher Report, a teetotaling reporter for the Houston Chronicle, local radio stations, and the aforementioned ESPN have all covered the rejuvenated phenomenon, some of them decades prior to this one, so I’m right on time.

 Determined to subject myself to the 9-9-9 challenge for your amusement, I ventured to the first baseball, booze, and bratwurst-based event I could find: St. Paul Saints vs. Iowa Cubs at CHS Field this past Labor Day.